 As a woman why would you want to take your career international?
-There are plenty of good reasons to consider and here is why:
+There are plenty of good reasons to consider international jobs and here is why:

 The saying is “Girl Power” which actually means independence.
-If you want to be independent, going abroad will mean you will have to leave behind the traditional ties of home.
+If you want to be a strong independent woman, going abroad will mean you will have to leave behind the traditional ties of home.

-Many men dominate those high job titles like ”Global Head” of, but watch out men because once a woman gains international experience she will be known as the next Senior Vice President Shona Brown of Google or Chief Financial Executive Officer that is Safra Catz of Oracle Corp.
+Because once a woman gains international experience, she will be known as the next Senior Vice-President, like Shona Brown of Google or Chief Financial Executive Officer, like Safra Catz of Oracle Corp.

 Often women feel as though they are in a classroom, and they can actually be more intelligent than men as they want to learn more in their job rather than jump the sales ladder in one step.

 So, what kind of jobs can you people get overseas?
-The most common by far is teaching English in other countries, either formally or informally.
+The most common foreign jobs for Indians is teaching English in other countries, either formally or informally.

-For anyone considering working abroad, before you decide to pack up your possessions and go international make sure you’re ready:
+For anyone considering working abroad, before you decide to pack up your possessions and go international here are 4 steps to make sure you’re ready to travel abroad: